What is an Arduino?

 Resources and Going Further

 Now that you know all about the Arduino family, which board you might want to use for your project, and that there are tons of sensors and shields to help take your projects to the next level.
 Here’s some further reading that may help you along in learning more about the world of electronics.
 For more info on Arduino, check out these tutorials:

-- Intro to Arduino Curriculum
+- Arduino Curriculum

 - Arduino Comparison Guide

 - Installing an Arduino Library